KatherineMichel/portfolio/doc/los-angeles-2023.md

 One of the highlights of the collection: [Vincent Van Gogh's Irises](https://www.getty.edu/art/collection/object/103JNH)

 ![](los-angeles-2023-images/the-getty-central-garden.jpg)
 [Central Garden](https://www.getty.edu/visit/center/top-things-to-do/gardens/): a garden with an incredible view.
 I almost overlooked it.
-Fortunately, I came back a second time and looked again.
+Fortunately, I came back a second time and ventured to the other side of the garden.

-Although I enjoyed the view of Los Angeles from the main Getty Center terrace, the conscensus from locals was that the view from the The Griffth Observatory is much better.
+Although I enjoyed the view of Los Angeles from the main Getty Center terrace, the consensus from locals was that the view from the The Griffith Observatory is much better.

 <!--
 Video